Xiaobin-Rong/gtcrn/README.md

 but also achieves competitive performance when compared to recent baseline models with significantly higher computational resources requirements.

 ## Pre-trained Models
-Pre-trained models are provided in `checkpoints`, which were trained on DNS3 and VCTK-DEMAND datasets, respectively.
+Pre-trained models are provided in `checkpoints` folder, which were trained on DNS3 and VCTK-DEMAND datasets, respectively.

 The inference procedure is presented in `infer.py`.

+## Streaming Inference
+A streaming GTCRN is provided in `stream` folder, which demonstrates an impressive real-time factor (RTF) of 0.07 on the 12th Gen Intel(R) Core(TM) i5-12400 CPU running at 2.50 GHz.

 ## Related Repositories
 [SEtrain](https://github.com/Xiaobin-Rong/SEtrain): A training code template for DNN-based speech enhancement.